ayen8/pihole-unbound/README.md

 nameserver 208.67.220.220
 ```

-4. Configure Linux parameters in `/etc/sysctl.conf` and reboot.
+4. (Optional/Recommended) Configure Linux parameters.

+Check parameters in `/etc/sysctl.conf`
-Check below parameters.
-Add if missing.
-Update values if lesser.

 ```
 net.core.rmem_max=8388608
 net.core.wmem_max=8388608
 ```

+Add lines if missing.
+Update values only if lesser.
+Reboot to enable the new values.

 You may run below to increase values without rebooting.
 But this will not be saved on reboot.